-- securities or money market instruments issued by one and the same institution; - deposits at this institution, i.e., bank balances; - attributable amounts for the counterparty risk of transactions in derivatives, securities loans and repurchase agreements conducted with this institution.
+- securities or money market instruments issued by one and the same institution; - deposits at this institution, i.e., bank balances; - attributable amounts for the counterparty risk of transactions in derivatives, securities loans and repurchase agreement transactions conducted with this institution.

-For special public sector issuers, (see section "Investment principles and limits - Assets - Investment limits for securities and money market instruments, including when derivatives are used, and bank balances - Investment limits for public sector issuers"), a combination of the aforementioned assets may not exceed 35% of the value of the assets of the fund.
+For special public sector issuers, (see section "Investment principles and limits - Assets - Investment limits for securities and money market instruments, including when derivatives are used, and bank balances - Investment limits for public sector issuers"), a combination of the aforementioned assets may not exceed 35% of the fund's assets.